-There are a number of ways to authenticate utilising the mobile application (AuthControl Mobile®) including an effortless and effective PUSH notification with Swivel One Touch®, OATH soft token, and a one-time code (OTC) for both Android or iOS operating systems.
+There are a number of ways to authenticate by utilising the mobile application (AuthControl Mobile®) including an effortless and effective PUSH notification with Swivel One Touch®, OATH soft token, and a one-time code (OTC) for both Android and iOS operating systems.
 Both options provide the user with alternative ways to authenticate access to their applications, as part of the multi-factor authentication platform – AuthControl Sentry®.

 Mobile app: PUSH notification with

 Swivel One Touch®